 are the result of the Schrieffer-Wolff transformation.
 A subsequent projection $\mathcal{P}$ of the Hamiltonian $\tilde{H}$ to the subspace of the Hilbert space in which the impurity site is singly occupied yields the Kondo Hamiltonian~\cite{Hews1997}

-where the magnetic impurity is coupled to the elctrons in the system via its spin degree of freedom $\vec{S}_d = (S^x_d, S^y_d, S^z_d)$ only.
+where the magnetic impurity is coupled to the electrons in the lead via its spin degree of freedom $\vec{S}_d = (S^x_d, S^y_d, S^z_d)$ only.

-We have studied a SIAM Hamiltonian of length $N=9$ system lattice sites and an additional site representing the magnetic impurity with hybridization between system and impurity $V_0/t = 1/4$.
-The hybridization $t$ between system lattice sites represents the energy scale of the system.
+We have studied a SIAM Hamiltonian of with 9 lattice sites for the lead and an additional site representing the magnetic impurity and a hybridization between lead and impurity $V_0/t = 1/4$.
+The hybridization $t$ between lead lattice sites represents the energy scale of the system.
 We have fixed the electron number $N_{\mathrm{electrons}}=10$ and $\sum_i \sigma^z_i=0$ to perform a ground state computation using a numerical diagonalization method for a range of impurity interaction strength values $3 \leq U/t \leq 40$.
 We have calculated the local parity $\langle P_d \rangle_0$ of the impurity site in the ground state.
 We have used our Schrieffer-Wolff transformation approach to numerically determine the Hamiltonians $\tilde{H}$ and $\mathcal{P} \tilde{H} \mathcal{P}$ for each value of the interaction strength $U/t$ and have compared them with the established and analytic results~(\ref{eq:h_siam_ana}) and~(\ref{eq:h_siam_ana_proj}).
 The numerical results match the analytic expressions exactly.
-We have also calculated the discrepancy $\Delta E_0 = \vert E_{0, (\mathcal{P})\tilde{H}(\mathcal{P})} - E_{0,H}\vert$ between the ground state energies $E_0$ of the SIAM Hamiltonian $H$~(\ref{eq:h_siam}) and the energy of respective ground states of the transformed Hamiltonians $\tilde{H}$ and $\mathcal{P}\tilde{H}\mathcal{P}$.
+We have also calculated the discrepancy $\Delta E_0 = \vert E_{0}^{ (\mathcal{P})\tilde{H}(\mathcal{P})} - E_{0}^{H}\vert$ between the ground state energies $E_0$ of the SIAM Hamiltonian $H$~(\ref{eq:h_siam}) and the energy of respective ground states of the transformed Hamiltonians $\tilde{H}$ and $\mathcal{P}\tilde{H}\mathcal{P}$.
 The ground state local parity $\langle P_d \rangle_0$ of the magnetic impurity and the rescaled ground energy discrepancies $U\Delta E_0 /t$ as a function of the interaction strength $U/t$ are shown in Fig.~\ref{fig:siam_energy}.